-It’s like returning to an older verison of myself.
+It’s like returning to an older version of myself.
 There are going to be days where I’ll have to dig through those familiar storerooms of strength.

 That said, things haven’t been so bad.

 I shot photos for Edible Finger Lakes magazine on Monday (wait!
 I’m supposed to be a writer!), and got to meet the ringleader of Central New York’s Slow Food Chapter.
-Dipping into a different medium however, shooting his kitchen, meeting his bees, and marvelling at his asparagus plants was inspiring.
-And the invitation to pick fresh mint, marjoram and lavender whenever I need to?
+Dipping into a different medium however, shooting his kitchen, meeting his bees, and marveling at his asparagus plants was inspiring.
+And the invitation to pick fresh mint, marjoram, and lavender whenever I need to?
 Priceless.

 Tuesday was a frustrating day spent trying to secure certification to work in this country.
 I’ll spare you the story.
 Three things helped redeem that day: Wegman’s air-conditioning and rotisserie chickens, and this tabbouleh salad.